-The Master of Arts (Archaeology and Biblical Studies) offers advanced work in classical archaeological disciplines: Archaeological Methods, Fieldwork, Archaeology, History and Backgrounds of Bible lands, and Ancient Biblical and Cognate Languages.
+The Master of Arts (Archaeology and Biblical Studies) offers advanced work in archaeological disciplines founded on the Ancient Eastern Mediterranean era: Archaeological Methods, Fieldwork, Archaeology, History and Backgrounds of Bible Lands, and Ancient Biblical and Cognate Languages.

 The Master of Arts (Philosophy) offers advanced work in the discipline of philosophy.